dippy2214/The-Wiimote-Project/README.md

 the project satisfied me for a while, it was not enough to shake the idea from my head.
 I felt as though it had been too easy, and as such that I had not learned as much as I could have.
 I wanted *more*.

+### 🔂 The First Of Many
+I revisited this project that same summer.
+This time, I knew I wanted to have this whole program in one self contained project.
+I had big visions of supporting all sorts of unconventional input devices, like guitar hero guitars and the DK bongos.
+But of course, it all started with the wii remote.
+I didn't like having to rely on dolphin emulator, so connecting my PC to the wii remote became the first big hurdle, but I also wanted to recreate what I had achieved through GlovePIE in my own project.